Causal Fairness Assessment of Treatment Allocation with Electronic Health Records: Methods

-Principal fairness states that a decision satisfies principal fairness if the decision is independent of the sensitive attribute conditioning on the principal strata, $p(D_i \g H_i, A_i) = p(D_i \g H_i)$.
-In our example, this means that if men and women have an equal chance of being treated conditioning on they have the same health potential, then the decision is fair.
-This definition allows patients with different health potentials (stable vs severe) to have a different probability of being treated.
+Principal fairness states that a decision satisfies principal fairness if the decision is independent of the sensitive attribute conditioning on the principal strata, $p(D_i \g R_i, A_i) = p(D_i \g R_i)$.
+In our example, this means that if men and women have an equal chance of being treated conditioning on their likelihood to benefit (ie., their principal strata), then the decision is fair.
+Note that this definition allows patients from different principal strata to have a different probability of being treated without violating fairness.

 Based on the definition of principal fairness, the level of violation of principal fairness can be measured by comparing the decision probabilities between the two sensitive groups within a stratum, that is,